 It’s clear multiple options are possible and there is no one-size-fits-all.
 The key driver will be the evolution of the various typical customers, which can be steered with incentives and come with possible education and engagement initiatives.
 It’s also clear that the digital and physical interaction preferences will change and vary country per country (e.g. existing government-driven digital evolutions, use of mobile in banking and thus penetration), bank per bank (e.g. maturity, connected processes, legacy systems), branch per branch (e.g. rural versus city) and customer segment per customer segment, to sum up just a few parameters.

 Finally, the nature and broader business ecosystem of the retail bank also plays a role (compare broad-offer banks with disruptive players, online pure players and retail bank services by postal services and even business that don’t have banking as a core business, for instance).

-What’s for sure is that the role of the branch is changing and that this comes with a human tool.
-When Barclays announced 1,700 job cuts in the UK in 2013, it blamed the fact customers visit their branch twice a month, while using mobile services 18 times a month as you can read here.
+What’s for sure is that the role of the branch is changing and that this comes with a human toll.
+When Barclays announced 1,700 job cuts in the UK in 2013, it blamed the fact customers visit their branch twice a month, while using mobile services 18 times a month.